-When you first enter the world of football betting, it can be overwhelming.
+When you first enter the world of football prediction site, it can be overwhelming.
 There are a lot of betting terms to master, and understanding the various elements of betting terminology can seriously affect your enjoyment of the games.
 Taking a moment to familiarize yourself with the various terms and phrases will help you to feel more comfortable and sound like a serious punter even while you learn the ropes.

 In Betting many specific terms are used.